better-internet/radworks-docs/docs/community/04_faq.md

 :::

 * Connect your hardware wallet via the appropriate  connection option on Boardroom
-* Follow the steps on the Ledger to connect
+* Follow the steps on your device to connect
 * Select “Create a new proposal” or “Add a new proposal”
 * Boardroom will confirm if the wallet you have connected meets all of the requirements to post a proposal.
 If you do not meet the requirements, follow the instructions on the screen.
 If you do, continue to the proposal page
 * Fill in the necessary information as prompted and publish the proposal